corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/performance-testing/r3-performance-runs.md

 * The performance of virtual machines in the cloud is not always consistent.
 How fast they go exactly depends on what else is going on, so fluctuations in measured performance could not always be attributed to changes to Corda.
-* Cloud databases are optimised for web apps etc. Therefore, they are mostly read-optimised.
+* Cloud databases are optimised for web apps, etc. Therefore, they are mostly read-optimised.
 Corda, however, writes a lot of checkpoints and transactions to the database which required us to install custom database instances.
-* The virtual hard drives in the cloud have very limited througput, which causes bottlenecks for Artemis queues, log file writing and database writing.
+* The virtual hard drives in the cloud have very limited throughput, which causes bottlenecks for Artemis queues, log file writing and database writing.
 Getting more performant storage in the cloud is either very expensive or plainly not possible.